elsenorbw/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022

 Advent of code work

-Challenges and puzzles from https://adventofcode.com/2022
+Challenges and puzzles from [Advent of Code](https://adventofcode.com/2022)

 - Day 1 - Calories counts